 21st Century Award

 WBEZ reporter Moore is the author of The South Side: A Portrait of Chicago and American Segregation, which won the 2016 Chicago Review of Books award for nonfiction and was named a 2016 Best of the Best pick by Chicago Public Library.
-Moore will discuss The South Side on May 24 at Bezazian Branch.

 The 21st Century Award honors significant recent achievement in writing by a Chicago-based author.
 In presenting this award, the Foundation hopes to encourage the creation of new works and increase public awareness of the writer's talents.